-This appendix provides criteria for identiitying and computing indirect (or indirect (F&A)) rates at IHEs (institutions).
-Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
-See subsocial B.1, Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.
+This appendix provides criteria for identiring and computing indirect (or indirect (P&A)) rates at IHHs (institutions).
+Indirect (P&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an in-structional activity, or any other institu-tional activity.
+See subsection B.I.
+Defini-tion of Facilities and Administration, for a discussion of the components of indirect (P&A) costs a.
+Instruction means the teaching and training activities of an institution.
+Except for research training as provided in sub-section b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a sum-mer school division or an extension division.
+Also considered part of this major function are departmental research, and, where agreed to, university research.

-1. Major Functions of an Institution
+1. Major Functions of an institution